-Read time: 2 Minutes
+Read time: 3 Minutes

-The Repeater menu controls aspects of Burp Repeater's behavior.
 The following options are available:

-- Follow redirections - This setting controls whether redirection responses are automatically followed.
-If Repeater receives a redirection response which it is not configured to follow automatically, it will display a "Follow redirection" button near to the top of the UI.
-This allows you to manually follow the redirection after viewing it.
+- Follow redirections - This controls whether redirection responses are automatically followed.
+If Repeater receives a redirection response which it is not configured to follow automatically, it displays a Follow redirection button near to the top of the UI.
+This enables you to manually follow the redirection after viewing it.
 This feature is useful for walking through each request and response in a redirection sequence.
-New cookies will be processed in these manual redirections if this option has been set in the "Process cookies in redirections" option described below.

-(\r)to any lines that end with a standalone carriage return (
+(\r)to any lines that end with a newline character

-\r).
+(\n).
+The carriage return is appended immediately before the newline.
 This reduces the risk of accidentally sending an invalid request.
 You might want to disable this feature when testing for certain vulnerabilities, such as request smuggling, where you may have intentionally omitted the newline.

 Strip Connection header over HTTP/2 - By default, when an HTTP/2 request contains a